 Dean of the College of Professional Studies - Florida

-For Complaints Regarding Programs within the College of Allied Health & Undergraduate Studies:
+For Complaints Regarding Programs within the College of Allied Health Sciences, Ungraduate Studies, and Distance Education:

-Dean of the College of Allied Health Sciences and Undergraduate Studies
+Dean of the College of Allied Health Sciences and Distance Education

 For Complaints Regarding Programs within the Lincoln College of Post-professional, Graduate and Continuing Education:

 Dean of Lincoln College of Post-professional, Graduate, and Continuing Education

 For Complaints Regarding any Non-Academic University Issue (Discipline, Discrimination, Sexual Misconduct, Harassment, Disabilities, Privacy, Misuse of Computing Resources, Mental Health Concerns, Student Safety & Security, etc.)

 Where to File a Complaint With a Program's Accrediting Agency

 For the Chiropractic Program (only FL): The Commission for Independent Education, Florida Dept. of Education, has also licensed this program in FL.
 To file a complaint with this body contact the Commission at 325 W. Gaines St., Suite 1414, Tallahassee, FL 32399, 888-224-6684.

 For the Naturopathic Medicine Program: In addition to the HLC, the ND program has been accredited by the Council on Naturopathic Medical Education (CNME).
 To file a complaint with this body contact CNME, 342 Main St., PO Box 178, Great Barrington, MA 01230, 413-528-8877.